UPPMAX/HPC-python/docs/gpu.rst

          print("Integral value is %e, Error is %e" % (integral, abs(integral - 0.0)))
          print("Time spent: %.2f sec" % (endtime-starttime))

-The time for executing the kernel and doing some postprocessing to the outputs (copying the C array and doing a reduction)  was 4.35 sec. which is a much smaller value than the time for the serial numba code of 152 sec.

    Notice the larger size of the grid in the present case (100*1024) compared to the serial case's size we used previously (10000).
 Large computations are necessary on the GPUs to get the benefits of this architecture.

    One can take advantage of the shared memory in a thread block to write faster code.
 Here, we wrote the 2D integration example from the previous section where threads in a block write on a `shared[]` array.
 Then, this array is reduced (values added) and the output is collected in the array ``C``.
 The entire code is here:

    .. admonition:: ``integration2d_gpu_shared.py``